support@meisterdrucke.com · 0043 4257 29415

 Cultural Circles

 Representation of Charon, ferryman of the Underworld, allowing the deceased to cross the river Acheron (or Styx).
 From “Mythology of Youth” by Pierre Blanchard 1803. by French School.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 Private Collection / Bridgeman Images